Michael Innerkofler

-Michael Innerkofler (30 Juli 1844 – 20 August 1888) was a South Tyrol farmer, mountain climbing pioneer and mountain guide.
+Michael Innerkofler (30 July 1844 – 20 August 1888) was a South Tyrol farmer, mountain climbing pioneer and mountain guide.
 He was born in Sexten.
 Innerkofler was a climbing pioneer of the Dolomites, and known for several first ascents.
-His first ascents include Zwölferkofel, Cima Ovest (in 1879) and Cima Piccola (in 1881) of the Tre Cime di Lavaredo, and various peaks/routes of Monte Cristallo.
+His first ascents include Zwölferkofel, Cima Una, Cima Ovest (in 1879) and Cima Piccola (in 1881) of the Tre Cime di Lavaredo, and various peaks/routes of Monte Cristallo.

 Innerkofler perished in a crevasse accident on the mountain of Cristallo on 20 August 1888.